moonshiner/metazone/README.md

 *zone-list*: Applied at default and NSG levels, this is a list of zone lists that should be included in the name server configuration (at default: all servers) or (at NSG: for the members of the NSG)

+*content*: Applied only at the zone level, this indicates the zone should be mastered locally, and the content of the RFC-1035 zone format is included.
+Limited template support (python3's string.Template) is implemented.
+The example in metazone.yaml implements a DNAME-based redirection of a single name space to different sub zones, based on name server group.
+This would allow local resources to have a globally shared name, for example puppet.local.example.com. would resolve to puppet.svc.<name server group>.example.com., and that name could have a local answer.